 The town was renamed around 1873, when Emily Hitchcock, widow of Galveston civic leader Lent AM.
 Hitchcock, offered a 450-foot-wide tract from Cow Gully east to the section house for a town site if the railroad would name the community for her husband.

-Hitchcock was created as a station of the railroad between Galveston and Houston in 1873 and around the turn of the nth century became a vegetable shipping center.
+Hitchcock was created as a station of the railroad between Galveston and Houston in 1873 and around the turn of the century became a vegetable shipping center.
 Local farmers shipped cattle and vegetables.
-A post office was established in 1884 under the name Hitchcock’S, later shortened to Hitchcock.
+A post office was established in 1884 under the name Hitchcock’s, later shortened to Hitchcock.
 Thomas King platted the town site around 1891, and by 1892 the community reported a population of 275, two grocers, and several fruit growers and commission merchants.
 Farmers later marketed their vegetables through a cooperative association.

 A local public school opened in 1894, and by 1907 the town had two schools.
 In 1914 Hitchcock had a bank, a hotel, a blacksmith, three general stores, and a population of 550.
 The town began to decline with the end of local truck farming after 1920.
-Most local packing houses closed, many residents moved to find work in Texas City, and by 1925 Hitchcock’S population had fallen to 350.
+Most local packing houses closed, many residents moved to find work in Texas City, and by 1925 Hitchcock’s population had fallen to 350.

-The settlement’S economy crashed in the 1930's after insect plagues in the surrounding areas, and the area stayed impoverished until the establishment of the Camp Wallace anti-aircraft training base and the Hitchcock Naval Air Station at the beginning of World War II.
+The settlement’s economy crashed in the 1930's after insect plagues in the surrounding areas, and the area stayed impoverished until the establishment of the Camp Wallace anti-aircraft training base and the Hitchcock Naval Air Station at the beginning of World War II.

 In the 1940's the Hitchcock population level remained steady because of local oil and gas development, the establishment of Camp Wallace, and Navy construction of a local blimp base for surveillance of enemy submarines HITCHCOCK NAVAL AIR STATION.
-The camp and base were used as discharge centers after the war, and some of those who passed through became local residents.
+The camp and base were used as discharge centers after the war, and some of those who passed through became residents.

 Hitchcock grew from 5,565 residents and twenty-five businesses in 1972 to 6,405 residents and sixty-seven businesses by 1988.
 In 2000 Hitchcock reported 214 businesses and a population of 6,386.

-about relocating your business to one of the best location on the Gulf Coast.
+Call the Hitchcock EDC for more information on relocating your business to the best location on the Gulf Coast.